 Fly direct from London Heathrow (LHR) to JFK International Airport (JFK) and Newark Airport (EWR).
 Or from London Gatwick (LGW) to JFK International Airport (JFK).
 Alternatively, our business (Club World)-only service from London City Airport (LCY) is convenient for business, or a great way to start a special trip.

 Everything you need to know about flying to New York with British Airways.

-What’s the cheapest time to fly to New York?
+When’s the cheapest time to fly?

-How long is the flight from London to New York?
+How long is the flight from London?

 Three long haul flight tips for New York